joetjo/OLA/ReadMe.md

 - Excluded game not managed ( tab added but not implemented )
 - Stop scanning game while report generation is in progress ( access to VAULT might be invalid )
 - Do not allow multiple report generation at the same time ( ot it will behave badly...)
+- startup position and size define in configuration could be managed more smoothly
 - ...

 _Version 2024.02.11:_